 Do you like Japanese ramen?
 Check out Fou Fow Ramen for a steaming hot bowl of goodness!

-LE FOU FOW RAMEN IN AMSTERDAM
+FOU FOW RAMEN IN AMSTERDAM

 Slurp up a bowl of traditional tonkotsu pork ramen, shio ramen made with chicken broth, or order their vegetarian version.
 We loved their vegetarian gyoza, get some as an appetizer to share if you are feeling especially hungry.
 They are made right there by hand.